elastic/rally/docs/adding_benchmarks.rst

     ----------  --------------------------------------------------------  -------------------
     geonames    Standard benchmark in Rally (8.6M POIs from Geonames)     append-no-conflicts

 Congratulations, you have created your first track!
-You can test it with ``esrally --track=geonames`` (or whatever the name of your track is) and run specific challenges with ``esrally --track=geonames --challenge=append-fast-with-conflicts``.
+You can test it with ``esrally --track=geonames --offline`` (or whatever the name of your track is) and run specific challenges with ``esrally --track=geonames --challenge=append-fast-with-conflicts --offline``.

 If you want to share it with the community, please read on.